spruceUI/spruceOS/README.md

  - Configuration of RetroArch with almost no notifications or hotkeys.

- - The blue LED has been disabled.
+ - LED Control App added (begrudgingly).

 ## INSTALL